Season 16 Kickoff Open Mic feat. Joshua Whitehead

 Biodiversities of Gender investigates the intersections of gender, climate crisis, and place, with a particular grounding here on Syilx lands, in Kelowna, BC.
 Fostering a sense of abundance, BOG encourages creative process as an opening to more dynamic considerations around gender and climate equity.
 Overall, BOG will meaningfully contribute to a safer local community where new gender, climate and anticolonial cultural abundance can flourish through research-creation.

-Register here!
+Registration is required.
+Register by clicking here!
 Please come with a pen/pencil and paper.
 This event is free to attend.

 Joshua prefers to write about Indigeneity, and more specifically, 2SQ (Two-Spirit, queer Indigeneity).
 His poetic style is usually lyrical, experimental, and intertextual, he likes to use repetition and anaphora to help structure his poems, along with a multitude of voices to help his speakers sing.